Topological-Insulator Nanocylinders: Introduction

-Nanowires too have attracted considerable attention both theoretically and experimentally\cite{Bardarson_2010,Zhang_2010,Peng_2010,Xiu_2011,Hong_2012,Wang_2013,Tian_2013,Hamdou_2013,Safdar_2013,Hong_2014,Bassler_2015,Cho_2015,Jauregui_2015,Arango_2016,Bhattacharyya_2016,Dufouleur_2017,Ziegler_2018,Kunakova_2018,Kim_2019}, also for the interesting quantum-confinement effects due to a finite cross section~\cite{Iorio_2016,Governale_2020,Munning_2021,Saxena_2022}.
+Nanowires too have attracted considerable attention both theoretically and experimentally \cite{Bardarson_2010,Zhang_2010,Peng_2010,Egger_2010,Xiu_2011,Hong_2012,Wang_2013,Tian_2013,Hamdou_2013,Safdar_2013,Hong_2014,Bassler_2015,Cho_2015,Jauregui_2015,Arango_2016,Bhattacharyya_2016,Dufouleur_2017,Ziegler_2018,Kunakova_2018,Kim_2019}, also for the interesting quantum-confinement effects due to a finite cross section~\cite{Iorio_2016,Governale_2020,Munning_2021,Saxena_2022}.
 In particular, in Refs.~\cite{Iorio_2016,Governale_2020} the properties of a finite-radius 3DTI infinite cylinder were theoretically explored.
 In Ref.~\cite{Iorio_2016}, an approximate analytic model supplemented by a numerical scheme was introduced to study the quantum interference effects on the low-energy spectrum of Bi$_2$Se$_3$ nanowires.
 In Ref.~\cite{Governale_2020}, the envelope-function description of the TI bulk band structure developed in Refs.~\cite{Zhang_2009,Liu_2010} was used to determine the dependence of its energy spectrum and eigenfuctions on the radius $R$.
 An approximate expression for the eigenenergies was obtained in the limit of large radii, up to second order in $1/R$.
 The analytical functional form of the eigenfunctions, which is valid irrespective of the radius of the wire, was used to calculate the dipole matrix elements for optical transitions.
+The case of a nanocylinder with a finite height was considered in Ref.~\cite{Kundu_2011} aiming at studying the spin and parity structure of the eigenstates.
+In particular, an approximate surface Dirac-fermion approach was used to determine analytically the energy spectrum.